 - Continuous bad taste in mouth or bad breath

 How can I prevent gingivitis?

 You can reduce the risk of gingivitis greatly by:

 - Quitting tobacco use

 - Making regular dental visits for examination and cleaning

 What can we do about gingivitis?

 We will give your mouth a thorough examination to see if any of your teeth or dental work has rough edges that are contributing to this problem.
 Either one of our dentists or our dental hygienist will give your teeth a thorough cleaning above and below the gums.
 This will usually include a process called scaling, where the dental professional uses instruments to scrape the tartar off teeth below the gumline.
 Scaling is followed by a smoothing procedure called planing to make sure there are no rough surfaces to continue irritating the teeth.
 We can further describe the procedure and the techniques for making patients completely comfortable during the appointment.

 Why is it important to treat gingivitis?

 Gingivitis is the milder and very treatable form of gum disease that affects just the gums.
 Untreated gingivitis can develop into serious gum disease, called periodontitis, which can cause tooth loss and permanent damage to your jaw.
 This is preventable.
-If you develop the signs of gingivitis, see your dentist at our Middletown office, Brandywine office, or Hockessin office for a thorough examination and treatment.
+If you develop the signs of gingivitis, see your dentist at our Middletown office, Brandywine office, Hockessin office, Newark office, or Wilmington office for a thorough examination and treatment.